mattes337/spacy/IMPLEMENTATION.md

-### Implementation Details: Audio/Video Text Extractor
+### Implementation Details: Audio/Video Transcription Service

-This document outlines the implementation details for an audio and video text extraction service, designed to be used with an agentic coder.
-The service uses Python, FastAPI, spaCy, SpeechRecognition, pydub, MoviePy, and Whisper to extract text from audio and video files, structure it, and prepare it for indexing in a vector database.
+This document outlines the implementation details for a focused audio and video transcription microservice, designed to be called by AI agents and automated systems.
+The service uses Python, FastAPI, spaCy, and Whisper to transcribe audio/video files and return structured JSON data for agent consumption.

 #### 1. Project Structure

-The project consists of the following files:
+The transcription service consists of the following core files:

--   `Dockerfile`: Defines the Docker image for the service.
--   `requirements.txt`: Lists the Python dependencies.
--   `app.py`: Contains the FastAPI application code.
+-   `app.py`: Main FastAPI transcription service with audio/video processing endpoints
--   `vector_db_client.py` (optional): Example client for integrating with a vector database.
+-   `requirements.txt`: Python dependencies for transcription and NLP processing
+-   `Dockerfile`: Container configuration for deployment in agent systems
+-   `vector_db_client.py`: Data preparation utilities for structured output
+-   `__test__/`: Test files and mock implementations for development
+    -   `test_app.py`: Mock transcription service for testing agent integration
+    -   `test_vector_client.py`: Test script for data preparation utilities

 #### 2. Dockerfile

-The `Dockerfile` sets up the environment for the application:
+The `Dockerfile` sets up the containerized transcription service for agent deployment:

 ```dockerfile
 FROM python:3.9-slim